 Blocks were assigned to the chosen resource category based on the classification clipping boundaries.

-In some areas, interpolated blocks remained unclassified due to the lack of confidence in grade and/or mineralization continuity.
-This declassification mainly occurs where drill hole spacing is wide.
+In some areas, interpolated blocks may not be classified due to the lack of confidence in grade and/or mineralization continuity, mainly where drill hole spacing is wide.